fmway/alrc-termux/README.md

 ![preview](./z_step_6.jpg)

-Selamat anda berhasil menginstal motd dari saya atau bashrc
+ You successfully installed motd from me or bashrc

+Install
+> cowsay, figlet, lolcat, and neofetch when necessary